crumblingstatue/OtKeep/README.md

 ## Usage

-OTKeep provides 2 tools, `otkeep` for managing your scripts, and `otrun` for running them.
+OTKeep provides 2 tools, `okeep` for managing your scripts, and `orun` for running them.

 ### Adding scripts
-To add a script, use `otkeep add`.
+To add a script, use `okeep add`.
-For example, to add your windows cross-build script called `build_win.sh`, do `otkeep add build-win build_win.sh`.
+For example, to add your windows cross-build script called `build_win.sh`, do `okeep add build-win build_win.sh`.

 ### Running scripts
-To run a script you added, be in the tree you added it to, and simply run `otrun` with the script name as argument.
+To run a script you added, be in the tree you added it to, and simply run `orun` with the script name as argument.
-For the aformentioned `build-win` example, you would run `otrun build-win`.
+For the aformentioned `build-win` example, you would run `orun build-win`.
-`otrun` forwards all arguments to the script.
+`orun` forwards all arguments to the script.

 ### Listing scripts for the current tree
-Simply run `otrun` without any arguments.
+Simply run `orun` without any arguments.
 It will list the scripts available for the current tree.